2024 Report of the Lancet Countdown reveals record-breaking health threats of climate inaction

 SEATTLE (October 30, 2024)

-A researcher from the University of Washington (UW) Schools of Medicine and Public Health have contributed new findings presented in the eighth global annual indicator report of the Lancet Countdown on Health and Climate Change.
+A researcher from the University of Washington (UW) Schools of Medicine and Public Health contributed new findings presented in the eighth global annual indicator report of the Lancet Countdown on Health and Climate Change.
 While people in every country face unprecedented health threats from the changing climate, the report highlights continued investment in fossil fuels and lagging funding for action to protect health, exacerbating the risks people face.

 “This year’s stocktake of the imminent health threats of climate inaction reveals the most concerning findings yet in our eight years of monitoring,” warned Dr. Marina Romanello, Executive Director of the Lancet Countdown at University College London.
 “Once again, last year broke climate change records—with extreme heat waves, deadly weather events, and devastating wildfires affecting people around the world.
 No individual or economy on the planet is immune from the health threats of climate change.
 The relentless expansion of fossil fuels and record-breaking greenhouse gas emissions compounds these dangerous health impacts, and is threatening to reverse the limited progress made so far, and put a healthy future further out of reach.”